neurodata/bilateral-connectome/docs/slides/drexel/drexel.md

 ---
 # Why bilateral symmetry?

-> We examined the connectivity of members of left–right homologous neuron pairs onto left–right homologous targets in the nerve ring of the hermaphrodite reconstruction to assess the amount of natural variability in connectivity. ...
-Differences between individual worms will be expected to be at least this large.
-This information is used in the following section to identify sex differences.
+> "We examined the connectivity of members of left–right homologous neuron pairs ... **to assess the amount of natural variability in connectivity.** ... **Differences between individual worms will be expected to be at least this large.**"

-> In both sexes, the gustatory neuron ASEL (that is, the left neuron of the pair) has greater chemical connectivity than ASER (that is, the right neuron of the pair) to the olfactory neuron class AWC.
-The ASEL–ASER pair is known to be lateralized in its ability to sense chemosensory cues
+> "... the gustatory neuron ASEL (that is, the left neuron of the pair) has greater chemical connectivity than ASER (that is, the right neuron of the pair) to the olfactory neuron class AWC."

 <footer>
 Cook et al. *Nature* (2019)
 </footer>

 ---